rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ---

 \begin{center}
-{\center \Large Can we create a digital currency that mimics the properties of Central Bank backed cash.
+{\center \Large Can we create a digital payment system that combines the functionality of world-wide online payments, and local off-line payments in a single solution.
 }
 \end{center}